Reed Diffusers 101

 Are they safe?

-All of mine are made with only pure essential oils and a non-toxic base — nothing synthetic or harsh.
-Many conventional home-fragrance products rely on artificial perfumes or solvents, which can sometimes feel overwhelming or even cause headaches.
+All of my diffusers are made with only pure essential oils and a non-toxic base — nothing synthetic or harsh.
+Many conventional home-fragrance products rely on artificial perfumes and solvents, which can sometimes feel overwhelming or even cause headaches.
 With these, it’s just nature’s ingredients, blended with care, so they’re kind to your space as well as your senses.

 What if the scent fades?